 Creating a safe environment for students is one of the primary goals of school counselors, especially in elementary school when many students are transitioning or going through different developmental stages.
-Since students stay in one classroom for most of the day in elementary school, it is easiest to classroom climate from this main classroom and those specific teachers.
+Since students stay in one classroom for most of the day in elementary school, it is easiest to assess classroom climate from this main classroom and those specific teachers.
 If a school counselor uses the MCI-SF, with the specific moderations, one can look at the classroom climates of each individual classroom to determine where specific needs lie.
-For instance, when creating the foundation of a program, the MCI-SF could be given yearly in the month of October teachers and students are to the classrooms.
-Then, the school counselor can create programs around these results and in the classrooms, which is part of the management and delivery of the program.
+For instance, when creating the foundation of a program, the MCI-SF could be given yearly in the month of October, by which time teachers and students are acclimated to the classrooms.
+Then, the school counselor can create programs around these results and areas for improvement in the classrooms, which is part of the management and delivery of the program.

 Another important aspect of elementary school counseling is incorporating useful small groups.
+Therefore, it is essential to look at the research in this area to identify the accountability of different small groups.
 Bostick and Anderson (2009) examined the effectiveness of a small-group counseling program working on social skills with third graders.
 Forty-nine third graders, identified using a screening instrument over a three-year time period, were chosen to participate in a ten-week group counseling program called Social Skills Group Intervention (S.S.GRIN).
 Previous studies had shown that this program led to increased self-efficacy in social situations, increase in peer relationships and liking, less social anxiety, and less aggressive behavior problems.
-Each group contained five to six students ten groups over three years.
-The group students on loneliness and social anxiety using multiple scales, a 16-item Loneliness and Social Dissatisfaction Questionnaire and five items from the 18-item Social Anxiety Scale for Children-Revised.
+Each group contained five to six students, with ten groups evaluated over the three years.
+The group assessed students on loneliness and social anxiety using multiple scales, a 16-item Loneliness and Social Dissatisfaction Questionnaire and five items from the 18-item Social Anxiety Scale for Children-Revised.
 The results of this study showed that students who expressed loneliness and worry over friendships before the start of the group were less worried when the group ended.
-The school counselor also sent out teacher and parent evaluations to see if the child was more cooperative, had more confidence, and if the child displayed better communication skills a majority of positive responses (Bostick & Anderson, 2009).
+The school counselor also sent out teacher and parent evaluations to see if the child was more cooperative, had more confidence, and if the child displayed better communication skills, with a majority of positive responses (Bostick & Anderson, 2009).

 As a school counselor, finding successful programs that other school counselors have found to be effective is essential to the creation of my own program.
-The group in the Bostick and Anderson (2009) article showed accountability by the students on two different scales, teacher opinions, and aessing parent opinions.
+The group in the Bostick and Anderson (2009) article showed accountability by assessing the students on two different scales, assessing teacher opinions, and assessing parent opinions.
 This information is more qualitative than quantitative, which is also important in a comprehensive school counseling program.
 However, since social skills training is something that is necessary at every elementary school, using the S.S.Grin would be beneficial to my program.
 I would add more components to the program, looking at the academic achievements associated with successful training of these social skills.
 This would happen at the foundation level of my program, and carry over into my delivery of the program and later in the management of the program.
 This is also another way to prove the accountability of the program by showing the stakeholders that the program improves multiple areas of the students’ lives.
-Similar to the program examined by Bostick and Anderson (2009), I would use the program at multiple levels of my program.
-I would a basic social skill guidance presentation on a monthly basis inside the classroom, then small group for students who are identified as needing extra services.
+Similar to the program examined by Bostick and Anderson (2009), I would use the S.S.
+Grin program at multiple levels of my program.
+I would conduct a basic social skill guidance presentation on a monthly basis inside the classroom, then organize a small group for students who are identified as needing extra services.